ludwig-ai/ludwig-docs/docs/getting_started/installation.md

 docker pull ludwigai/ludwig:latest
 ```

 The `ludwig` command line tool is provided as the entrypoint for all commands.
-See our docs on [Running in Docker](/user_guide/docker.md) for
-a comprehensive how-to.

 ### GPU support